Gijs6/ckv/README.md

 ## Run yourself

-If you want to run the site yourself, just clone this repo, install all the required packages via `pip install -r requirements.txt` and run `py main.py` (`flask --app main run` also works, but that could be with some diffrent settings).
-You can then visit the site at `localhost:5000` (or another link, the correct link will be printed in the terminal).
+Clone the repo, install packages with `pip install -r requirements.txt` and run the webapp with `flask --app main run`.

+For more detailed instructions, please view [localhost.md](localhost.md).